-It is possible to build INDI Servers such that they can be chained together, by virtue of the fact that Server-Driver traffic is the same as Client-Server traffic.
-Thus one Server could connect to another to gain access to a Driver, rather than run the Driver locally.
+It is possible to build INDI Servers such that they can be chained together, by virtue of the fact that Server-Device traffic is (very nearly) the same as Client-Server traffic.
+Thus one Server could connect to another to gain access to a Device, rather than run the Driver locally.
 This allows the INDI network to be distributed and take advantage of multiprocessing.

-Servers may send all newXXX commands they receive from one Client connection to all other connected Clients.
+Servers might send all newXXX commands they receive from one Client connection to all other connected Clients.
 If Clients choose to support receiving newXXX commands, they might interpret them to mean update the editable field of a writable Property in the Client GUI.
 Thus, when both Client and Server support this activity, it allows Clients to mirror the commands other Clients have issued.